 Submission and processing of the data reflecting the activity of higher education institutions (both university type and non-university type institutions-colleges) in Latvia is governed by the Law on Higher Education Institutions, Official Statistics Law, Regulations of the Cabinet of Ministers No. 922 "Procedures for the Approval of the State Statistics Reports and Forms", Regulations of the Cabinet of Ministers No. 348 "Procedures for the Submission of Information of Activity of Higher Education Institutions to the Ministry of Education and Science", as well as the related Regulations of the Cabinet of Ministers No. 994 "Procedures for the Financing of Institutions of Higher Education and Colleges from the Funds of the State Budget".
-The main players in the process of gathering and analyzing activity and performance in higher education51 are HEIs, Ministry of Education and Science, Central Statistical Bureau.
-To various extents the data are submitted to the Ministry of Education and Science (in some cases through other ministries) and Central Statistical Bureau, as well as published in the institution's annual report and on the institution's website.
+The main players in the process of gathering and analyzing activity and performance in higher education are HEIs, Ministry of Education and Science (in some cases through other ministries) and Central Statistical Bureau, as well as published in the institution's annual report and on the institution's website.

 Official Statistics Law defines the role of Central Statistical Bureau as the main co-coordinator of the flow of statistical information at the national level, as well as the mutual harmonisation of statistical indicators to be included in State registers and other information systems.
 This includes gathering the data of activity and performance of higher education institutions, both state funded and private.
 Official Statistics Law states that the provision of the data required by the Central Statistical Bureau is obligatory.
-In light of the stipulations of the Statistics Law the Regulations of the Cabinet of Ministers No. 922 "Procedures for the Approval of the State Statistics Reports and Forms" specify the parameters (templates) to be used for the submission of data.
+In light of the stipulations of the State Statistics Reports and Forms" specify the parameters (templates) to be used for the submission of data.
 Specifically, the Regulations No. 922 include a special form for HEIs to submit information on their activity at the beginning of each academic year-by October 15.